Doing better business – building a healthier workforce

 It’s little surprise that Dry January and Veganuary are now pretty much staples of a new year.

-There’s no better motivator to kick-off a commitment to a new you than after a holiday often known for indulgence.
+There’s no better motivator to kick-off a commitment to a new you than after a holiday usually known for indulgence.

-For businesses, January is the ideal time to tap into a world of good intentions and help employees improve their health and wellbeing – and maintain that commitment throughout the year in order to build a healthier workforce.
+The pandemic has tested both our physical and mental wellbeing in a way we couldn’t have imagined this time last year.
+So for businesses, January offers the ideal time to tap into a world of good intentions and help employees improve their health and wellbeing – and maintain that commitment throughout the year to build a healthier workforce.

 How does a healthier workforce help my business?